NASA-IMPACT/veda-odd/reports/README.md

 ## Generating data

+1. Update the dates in config.py
-1. Add any new contributors to config.py
+2. Add any new contributors to config.py
-2. Add any new repositories to config.py
+3. Add any new repositories to config.py
-3. Run `uv run main.py`
+4. Run `uv run main.py`
+5. Run `uv run plot.py`